 It’s Tatort time

 You know you’ve become integrated into German society when you start watching Tatort religiously every Sunday.
 Some people love it, others hate it.
-If you’re not a Tatort fan, it’s possible that Corona will make you one.
-Here’s why.
+If you’re not a Tatort fan, here are some reasons why you should become one:

 Mostly excellent – sometimes not